abbreviatedman/spellbound/data/quotes.md

 73
 00:03:20,182 --> 00:03:21,973
-No, I just didn't know that you had...
+No, I just didn't know that you had…

 74
 00:03:21,981 --> 00:03:23,730